strimzi/strimzi-kafka-oauth/README.md

 To enable such behavior, set the following option to `false`.
 - `strimzi.authorization.reuse.grants` (e.g.: "false" - if set to false, then when a new session is established the grants will be fetched from Keycloak using that session's access token and cached to grants cache)

-**Note**
+> [!NOTE]
-This option used to be set to `false` by default in version 0.12.0.
+> This option used to be set to `false` by default in version 0.12.0.
-In versions prior to 0.13.0 the grants were cached per access token, rather than per user id / principal name.
+> In versions prior to 0.13.0 the grants were cached per access token, rather than per user id / principal name.

 The grants in the grants cache are shared between sessions of the same user id.
 To facilitate the timely removal from cache, the maximum time in seconds that a grant is kept in grants cache without being accessed can be configured.
 It allows for reliable active releasing of memory rather than waiting for VM's gc() to kick in for the timed-out sessions.
 Normally, the open sessions should not just idly consume resources, rather they should perform some operations.